tanksdude/image-upscaler/README.md

 # Image Upscaler

-A really, really simple image upscaler, intended for perfect integer upscaling (good for pixelart)
+A really, really simple image upscaler, intended for perfect integer upscaling (good for pixel art)

 I don't claim this to be good code (it's slow...), but it works, and that's all I need

 ## Getting Started

-* GCC Recommended (you're going to compile the source yourself)
+* GCC recommended (you're going to compile the source yourself)
 * might provide a built executable for Windows later

 ## Prerequisites